niknudge/pres/Under30MinTalks/HowOBMHGits/HowWeGit.md

 - One for `develop`
 - One for `master`

-This is to ensure that any codew changes that occur when people are looking at the release branch (i.e. UAT testing flagging bugs) are merged with both production and development systems
+This is to ensure that any code changes that occur when people are looking at the release branch (i.e. UAT testing flagging bugs) are merged with both production and development systems

 --